 Some thermostats and thermometers contain mercury, the silver colored liquid inside a glass ball, which changes with temperature and pressure.
 Mercury thermostats contain about 3-12 grams of mercury.
 If the glass bulb containing the mercury breaks, the exposed mercury can evaporate and individuals can easily breathe in toxic levels of mercury vapor.* If an intact thermostat or thermometer is improperly disposed, it could break and the mercury could contaminate our soil, groundwater, lakes and streams.

-*For information about how to clean up a broken mercury thermometer or thermostat, visit Cleaning up a Mercury Spill.
+*For information about how to clean up a broken mercury thermometer or thermostat, review Cleaning up a Mercury Spill - PUB2980.

 Reduce, Reuse, Recycle